kobotoolbox/docs/source/data_through_webforms.md

 ## What are web forms?

-[Enketo web forms](enketo.md) are used by KoBoToolbox to preview your forms and to enter data directly on your computer.
+[Enketo web forms](enketo.md) are used by KoboToolbox to preview your forms and to enter data directly on your computer.
 You can also use web forms for collecting data on your mobile devices - even if you're offline at the time of data collection.
 It works on virtually any device, including iPhones, iPads, or any other smartphone, tablet, or computer.
 Some features are still being actively developed for Enketo, so some special questions may not be fully supported yet on every device.

-## Why do I need web forms instead of KoBoCollect Android App?
+## Why do I need web forms instead of KoboCollect Android App?

-You'll always use Enketo web forms if you're not using the KoBoCollect app on an Android device for data collection.
-However, there are also some appearance settings viz. likert for select one question type, multiline for text question type etc. and style settings for KoBoToolbox’s Layout & Settings which best works on web forms when compared to the KoBoCollect app.
+You'll always use Enketo web forms if you're not using the KoboCollect app on an Android device for data collection.
+However, there are also some appearance settings viz. likert for select one question type, multiline for text question type etc. and style settings for KoboToolbox’s Layout & Settings which best works on web forms when compared to the KoboCollect app.

 ## How do I use web forms for data collection?